kineviz-3D-human-pose-tracking/3d-ai-powered-pose-tracking/README.md

 [ObservableHQ](https://codewithhugo.com/observablehq-notebooks-for-javascript-demos-and-prototypes/) that introduces the notebook paradigm to JavaScript projects. (for those of you familiar with Jupyter notebooks, this is the equivalent with JavaScript instead of Python).

-## Links Client-side ObservableHQ Notebooks
+## Links To ObservableHQ Notebooks

 Stream from webcam 1 | Stream from webcam 2 | Receiver 3D
 ------------ | ------------- | -------------